YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Active AKN tells me the skin is not settled.
 Tenderness, pustules, crusting, bleeding after scratching, repeated flares after shaving, and firm plaques all matter.
 These signs may still leave room for surgery later, but they change the timing.

 The entire back of the head is not donor area.
 The safe donor zone is the part of the scalp most likely to keep hair long term.
 The lower nape can be unstable in two ways.
-It may contain hair that is not ideal for transplant survival, and in AKN it may contain skin that is already inflamed or scarred.
+It may contain hair that is not ideal for transplant survival, and in AKN it may contain skin that is already inflamed, thickened, or scarred.

 That distinction matters because AKN often sits exactly where an aggressive plan might try to take extra grafts.
 If the extraction pattern dips too low, the operation can remove hair from a zone that should have been avoided.
 It can also create tiny wounds in skin that already reacts badly to repeated irritation.

-I discuss this carefully when there is a weak donor area or signs of donor miniaturization.
+I discuss this in detail when there is a weak donor area or signs of donor miniaturization.
 AKN does not remove the need for donor mapping.
 It makes donor mapping more important.
 The plan must show where the stable donor zone ends, where the nape disease begins, and whether there is enough usable hair between those limits.

-Haircut and friction history change the plan
+How do haircut and friction history change the surgical plan?

 The history often tells me more than one photograph.
 I ask what happens after a close haircut, whether the bumps flare after a razor fade, whether collars rub the nape, and whether the area is scratched at night.
 If every close shave causes painful bumps, shaving the donor area for surgery needs more caution.